Friends of Ngong Road

 Dear friends,

-Each food packet contains beans and rice, corn flour and cooking fat.
+Each food packet contains beans and rice, corn flour, and cooking fat.
 Families eat beans and rice as a meal.
-The corn flour is used to make a staple dish called ugali (a thick cornmeal mush) that is typically eaten with collard greens or spinach.
+Corn flour is used to make a staple dish called ugali (a thick cornmeal mush) that is typically eaten with collard greens or spinach.
 A food packet costs about $10 ($40 a month) and we estimate will feed a family of four at least one meal a day for a week.

 We expect the need for food to grow as Kenya’s shutdown goes from days to weeks.
 Thank you for your commitment to providing Food From Friends.
 Please click on the Donate button to give today.